romansf20/AmazonMovies/README.md

-npm run ios
-npx expo run:ios --device "iPhone 15"
-npx react-native start --reset-cache npx pod-install ios

-npm i -g pod-install
-npx react-native init

-# Welcome to your Expo app 👋
+# Welcome to Amazon Movies Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).